Skip to content

 What language is Kalaallisut?

-Kalaallisut is a dialect of Inuit.
+Kalaallisut is a dialect of the Inuktitut language.

 Which region is Kalaallisut associated with?